Julien-R44/bentocache-docs/content/docs/introduction.md

 ### Resiliency

-- [Grace period](./grace_period.md): Keep your application running smoothly with the ability to temporarily use expired cache entries when your distributed cache store is down, or when a factory is failing.
+- [Grace period](./grace_periods.md): Keep your application running smoothly with the ability to temporarily use expired cache entries when your database is down, or when a factory is failing.

 - [Cache stamped prevention](./stampede_protection.md): Ensuring that only one factory is executed at the same time.

-- [Retry queue](./hybrid.md#retry-queue) : When a application fails to publish something to the bus, it is added to a queue and retried later.
+- [Retry queue](./hybrid_driver.md#retry-queue-strategy) : When a application fails to publish something to the bus, it is added to a queue and retried later.

+### Timeouts

+If your factory is taking too long to execute, you can just return a little bit of stale data while keeping the factory running in the background.
+Next time the entry is requested, it will be already computed and served immediately.

 ### Namespaces